jduthon/SwiftGuideline/README.md

 Additional capabilities of classes:

-- Inheritance: Enables one class to inherit the characteristics of another
+- Inheritance: Enable one class to inherit the characteristics of another
-- Type casting: Enables you to check and interpret the type of a class instance at runtime
+- Type casting: Enable you to check and interpret the type of a class instance at runtime
 - Deinitializers: Enable an instance of a class to free up any resources it has assigned
-- Reference counting: Allows more than one reference to a class instance
+- Reference counting: Allow more than one reference to a class instance
-- Compatibility: Classes are available from Objetive-C
+- Compatibility: Classes are available from Objective-C

 ### Use of Self